CP-Unibo/sunny-cp/README.md

 Note that sunny-cp does not guarantee that its constituent solvers are bug free.
 However, the user can check the soundness of a solution with the command line option `--check-solvers`.
+In particular we recommend the usage of this option for haifacsp and minisatid which installed version are bugged.

 ## Features